AntonSol919/linkspace/basics.md

 [^4]: Both TCP/IP packets and linkspace packets have control fields that are irrelevant to a vast majority of developers.

-For the full layout of packets see the [guide](./docs/guide/index.html#packet_layout)
+For the full specification of creating and writing points see the [guide](./docs/guide/index.html#packet_layout)

 There are some nuances and various advanced topics such as: Paths can be any bytes, the [queries](./docs/guide/index.html#Query) syntax for defining sets, and the convention on requesting subsets of data in a group by [pulling](./docs/guide/index.html#lk_pull).

-However, I hope this gives you enough to reason about the basics:
+However, this should be enough to reason about the basics:

-Users generate an identity, groups set up a method to exchange data.
+Users generate their identity, together they form groups and set up a method to exchange data.

 The result is that _conceptually_ an application only needs to process the state of the trees.

 ## Ready to give it a try?

 Linkspace is not an end-user application.
 It is a software library and command line tools.
 A GUI frontend to manage groups/domains/keys is outside its scope.

-To give it a try you can [Download](https://github.com/AntonSol919/linkspace/releases) the pre-build CLI and python bindings to follow along with the [tutorial](./docs/tutorial/index.html) or the more technical [Guide](./docs/guide/index.html), and say hi on the test group.

 The packet format is stable.
 Points created will stay readable in future versions.
 The API is mostly stable but will have some breaking changes and additional conventions.

+To give it a try you can [Download](https://github.com/AntonSol919/linkspace/releases) the pre-build CLI and python bindings to follow along with the [tutorial](./docs/tutorial/index.html) or the more technical [Guide](./docs/guide/index.html), and say hi on the test group.

+For the adventurous there is initial support for wasm, and a POC HTTP bridge called [Webbit]( https://github.com/AntonSol919/webbit) that works similar to WebDAV.

 # Q&A